DrThomasAger/smile/README.md

 These can open `(:`, or close `:)`, just like brackets.

+## Breaking it down - What even is a (: Smile syntactically for LLM's?

 ***(: Smile***'s are composed of eyes `:`, and mouths  `(`, in-order to label sections of a prompt so that humans and large language models (LLMs) can understand a consistent structure.
 It enhances instruction following, team coherence, and token efficiency.